 The good, the bad and the delicious…

-- The Venison Meatballs Subs are high in vitamin A and vitamin C.
+- The Venison Meatballs Subs are high in fiber, protein, vitamin A, vitamin C, calcium, and iron.

 The nutrition facts below for Venison Meatballs Subs include 1 medium-sized sub bun, 5 meatballs with our homemade marinara sauce (including the extra couple of spoons of sauce added once the subs are put together), and a sprinkle of mozzarella cheese on top.